 We'll start with some general tips for better agendas, but you can also skip immediately to the templates below.

-Meetings are most likely one of your larger expenses in your organization, ranging from hundreds to thousands of dollars in salary.
-Taking up so much time and energy like this, it makes sense to take a couple of minutes to make sure that everyone’s time is well spent.
+Meetings are one of your larger expenses, ranging from hundreds to thousands of dollars of people's time and focus.
+Taking up so much time and energy, it makes sense to take a couple of minutes to make sure that everyone’s time is well spent.

-A thoughtful agenda helps everyone show up to the meeting knowing what is can happen, what will be discussed, and what decision-making needs to take place.
+A thoughtful agenda helps everyone show up to the meeting knowing:

 No matter how you organize your meeting agendas and notes, you can use these examples.
 It doesn’t matter whether you put your meeting agenda in your calendar invite, in a Google doc, in Word, or you use a meeting notes hub like Hugo — although every approach to organizing meeting agendas and notes has pros and cons.